Elastic-Suite/gally/.github/CONTRIBUTING.md

 # License and Copyright Attribution

-When you open a Pull Request to the API Platform project, you agree to license your code under the [MIT license](../LICENSE) and to transfer the copyright on the submitted code to [Kévin Dunglas](https://github.com/dunglas).
+When you open a Pull Request to the Gally project, you agree to license your code under the [OSL-3.0 License](../LICENSE) and to transfer the copyright on the submitted code to [Smile SA](https://www.smile.eu).

 Be sure to you have the right to do that (if you are a professional, ask your company)!